 Is Starbucks a café or a coffee shop?

 According to the Business Chief of Europe in an article that ranks the top 10 best coffeehouse chains, Starbucks is #1.
-Hence, in reference to this article, Starbucks is considered a coffee shop and not a cafe.
+Hence, in this article, Starbucks is considered a coffee shop and not a cafe.

 What is the history of coffee shops?

-Coffee shops came from the Middle East in the 1500’s as a fancy venue to drink coffee (Spencer 2009).
+Coffee shops came from the Middle East in the 1500s as a fancy venue to drink coffee (Spencer 2009).

 You may also be interested to know about internet cafes and how to start one.
 Check it out here.

-To learn more on how to start your own coffee shop checkout my startup documents here
+To learn more on how to start your coffee shop check my startup documents here

 Please note: This blog post is for educational purposes only and does not constitute legal advice.
 Please consult a legal expert to address your specific needs.